Spay/Neuter Programs Reduce Animal Suffering

 Many of the estimate 5000 animal shelters nationwide (there are an estimated 167 shelters and humane societies in GA) have redefined their role since the 1990s.
 No longer serving as an until-death repository for strays and drop-offs, modern shelters have taken the lead in controlling the pet population, promoting pet adoption, and studying shelter animals’ health and behavior.
 Shelters, and shelter-like volunteer organizations, respond to cat overpopulation with trap-neuter-release programs that reduced feral cat populations and reduced the burden on shelters.

-SNAP is one of these organizations dedicated to helping stabilise and control pet populations through a combination of Trap/Neuter/Release, or TNR programs + making Low-cost Spay/Neutering widely available + Adoption Services + Education and Community Outreach.
+SNAP is one of these organizations dedicated to helping stabilize and control pet populations through a combination of Trap/Neuter/Release, or TNR programs + making Low-cost Spay/Neutering widely available + Adoption Services + Education and Community Outreach.

 SNAP was started in 2009 and is a 501c3 non-profit organization.
 As such, all of our funding goes to supporting our efforts and programs for TNR programs, Spay/Neuter programs, Adoption Services and Community Awareness and Education programs.